Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations: Previous Work

-Some recent counterfactual generation techniques search directly in a latent space.
-Pawelczyk et al. \cite{Pawelczyk_2020} construct a model agnostic technique that sample observations uniformly in $l_p$ spheres around the original point's representation in latent space.
-Joshi et al. \cite{joshi2019realistic} utilize a very similar approach to ours using a VAE or other generative models to learn $p(x)$ and traverse the latent space with gradient descent to find counterfactuals.
+Some recent counterfactual generation techniques search directly in a latent space. \citet{Pawelczyk_2020} construct a model agnostic technique that samples observations uniformly in $l_p$ spheres around the original point's representation in latent space. \citet{joshi2019realistic} utilize a very similar approach to ours using a variational autoencoder (VAE) and traverse the latent space with gradient descent to find counterfactuals.
 They include an additional loss term in the feature space to encourage sparse changes.
 We choose to use the most simple manifestation of latent space generated counterfactuals---a basic autoencoder and loss including only score of a decoded latent representation---to convincingly illustrate the benefits of searching in a smaller representative space.